Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particles---Theoretical Considerations

-A scenario in which the mC-DM subcomponent interacts ``strongly'' with SM particles, so-called minicharged strongly interacting DM (mC-SIDM), has also been discussed throughout the literature~\cite{Emken2019}.
+A scenario in which the mC-DM subcomponent interacts ``strongly''\footnote{Here, `strongly' refers to dark matter particles that have larger-than-weak cross-sections with Standard Model particles rather than interactions mediated by the strong nuclear force (QCD).} with SM particles, so-called minicharged strongly interacting DM (mC-SIDM), has also been discussed throughout the literature~\cite{Emken2019}.
 Numerous direct detection experiments have performed searches for SIDM by looking for evidence of DM--nucleus interactions in the detector media, e.g., elastic DM--electron scattering events.
 However, the sensitivity of these searches is limited to a band of parameter space, above which the SIDM interacts too frequently prior to reaching the detector such that it cannot leave a measurable signal in the detector and below which the interactions are too weak to produce a sufficient number of signal events.
 The upper bound is determined by the ``critical cross-section''~\cite{Emken2019}, which cannot be avoided by ground-based direct detection experiments.
 Consequently, searches for SIDM have also been performed at high altitudes, enabling the possibility of probing interaction strengths in the region above the critical cross-section.
 In addition to all the previously discussed constraints on mCPs, the constraints from ground-based direct DM detection experiments~\cite{Emken2019}, rocket-based experiments~\cite{Erickcek2007}, and nuclear recoil experiments performed at high altitudes~\cite{Rich1987} further restrict the possibility of mC-SIDM.
-However, for the maximal viable mC-DM subcomponent of $f_{\chi} = 0.4\%$, a unique window of the mC-SIDM parameter space remains unconstrained and accessible to accelerator experiments today (see Figure~11 of Ref.~\cite{Emken2019}).
-Additionally, it is noteworthy to mention that accelerator-based searches have an advantage as their corresponding constraints on mC-SIDM do not depend on $f_{\chi}$.
+Complementary constraints may also be established by space-based detectors such as the Alpha Magnetic Spectrometer (AMS), which could examine its existing cosmic-ray data for possible signatures of mC-SIDM in regions of parameter space inaccessible to ground- or high-altitude experiments~\cite{AGUILAR20211}.
+However, for the maximal viable mC-DM subcomponent of $f_{\chi} = 0.4\%$, a unique window of the mC-SIDM parameter space remains unconstrained and accessible to contemporary accelerator experiments (see Figure~11 of Ref.~\cite{Emken2019}).
+Additionally, it is noteworthy to mention that accelerator-based searches have a distinct advantage, as their corresponding constraints on mC-SIDM do not depend on $f_{\chi}$ and are not limited by the critical cross-section.